microsoft/ApplicationInsights-iOS/README.md

 // Send a message
 [MSAITelemetryManager trackTraceWithMessage:@"Test message"];

-// Manually send pageviews with a duration of 200 ms (note: this will also be done automatically)  (duration 200 ms) [MSAITelemetryManager trackPageView:@"MyViewController"
+// Manually send pageviews with a duration of 200 ms (note: this will also be done automatically) [MSAITelemetryManager trackPageView:@"MyViewController"
-                           duration:300
+                           duration:200
                          properties:@{@"Test measurement 1":@(4.8)}];

 // Send custom metrics